Skip to content

 About Us

-• Making representations to Parliament, to Government Departments or to other public authorities.
+• Make representations to Parliament, to Government Departments or to other public authorities.

-• Taking action through members of either or both Houses of Parliament, the Scottish Parliament, or the Welsh Assembly, to ensure that Catholic views on matters affecting Catholic principles or interests are known, understood and taken into account.
+• Take action through members of either or both Houses of Parliament, the Scottish Parliament, or the Welsh Assembly to secure our advocacy goals

 Membership of the Catholic Union is open to practising members of the Catholic laity in Great Britain and includes people from all parts of the country and all walks of life.
 It includes doctors, nurses, teachers, lawyers, and civil servants – we represent a wealth of lay Catholic experience and expertise.